Ukrainian police looking for fans who racially abused Taison - WHIZ News

 Taison, who has played eight times for Brazil, said on Instagram on Sunday he “will never stay quiet after seeing such an inhuman and despicable act.”

-The Fare Network, which campaigns against discrimination in soccer, welcomed the police announcement and advised the Ukrainian Association of Football to overturn Taison’s red card.
+The Fare Network, which campaigns against discrimination in soccer, welcomed the police announcement and advised the Ukrainian soccer association to overturn Taison’s red card.

 More AP soccer https://apnews.com/Soccer and https://twitter.com/AP_Sports